Democratic Autonomous Administration of North and East Syria: Policing and security

 Policing in the region is performed by the Asayish armed formation.
 Asayish was established on 25 July 2013 to fill the gap of security when the Syrian security forces withdrew.
 Under the Constitution of North and East Syria, policing is a competence of the regions.
 The Asayish forces of the regions are composed of 26 official bureaus that aim to provide security and solutions to social problems.
 The six main units of Asayish are Checkpoints Administration, Anti-Terror Forces Command (HAT), Intelligence Directorate, Organized Crime Directorate, Traffic Directorate and Treasury Directorate.
 218 Asayish centers were established and 385 checkpoints with 10 Asayish members in each checkpoint were set up.
 105 Asayish offices provide security against ISIL on the frontlines across Northern Syria.
 Larger cities have general directorates responsible for all aspects of security including road controls.
 Each region has a HAT command, and each Asayish center organizes itself autonomously.

 Throughout the region, the municipal Civilian Defense Forces (HPC) and the regional Self-Defense Forces (HXP) also serve local-level security.
 In Jazira Region, the Asayish are further complemented by the Assyrian Sutoro police force, which is organized in every area with Assyrian population, provides security and solutions to social problems in collaboration with other Asayish units.
 The Khabour Guards and Nattoreh, though not police units, also have a presence in the area, providing security in towns along the Khabur River.
 The Bethnahrain Women's Protection Forces also maintain a police branch.
-In the areas taken from ISIL during the Raqqa campaign, the Raqqa Internal Security Forces and Manbij Internal Security Forces operate as police forces.
+In the areas taken from ISIL during the Raqqa campaign, the Raqqa Internal Security Forces and Manbij Internal Security Forces operated as police forces.
 Deir ez-Zor also maintain an Internal Security Forces unit.

 Militias

 The main military force of the region is the Syrian Democratic Forces, an alliance of Syrian rebel groups formed in 2015.
 The SDF is led by the Kurdish majority People's Protection Units (Yekîneyên Parastina Gel, YPG).
 The YPG was founded by the PYD after the 2004 Qamishli clashes, but was first active in the Syrian Civil War.
 There is also the Syriac Military Council (MFS), an Assyrian militia associated with the Syriac Union Party.
 There are also Free Syrian Army groups in the alliance such as Jaysh al-Thuwar and the Northern Democratic Brigade, tribal militias like the Arab Al-Sanadid Forces, and municipal military councils in the Shahba region, like the Manbij Military Council, the Al-Bab Military Council or the Jarablus Military Council.

 The Self-Defence Forces (HXP) is a territorial defense militia and the only conscript armed force in the region.
-HXP is locally recruited to garrison their municipal area and is under the responsibility and command of the respective regions of the NES.
-Occasionally, HXP units have supported the YPG, and SDF in general, during combat operations against ISIL outside their own municipality and region.